-In the 2016 Community Survey the population of 0-4 has significantly increased in the as compared to 2011 census.
+In the 2016 Community Survey the population of 0-9 has significantly increased to 27% as compared to 2011 census.
 It eventually decreases as over years.
 Such a decreased is prevalent between the ages of 20-34.
 In 2011 these ages were higher as compared to the 2016 Community Survey.
 However our district remains youthful.
-Furthermore it is also noticeable that the aging community is decreasing.
+Furthermore it is also noticeable that the aging community is decreasing 80+ sits at 1% as opposed to 1.5% in 2011.
 Therefore in terms of the 2016 Community Survey our broad base has become bigger at the base and thinner at the top.